graker/blogarchive/README.md

 ## Drupal6 export processor

 When I was migrating data from Drupal 6 to October, I've created **blogarchive:d6_preprocess_import** artisan command to preprocess CSV with exported nodes.
-While this command is not nearly "migration out of the box", it might be a starting point for someone, so I share it here with a showt manual following.
+While this command not nearly is "the migration out of the box", it might be a starting point for someone, so I share it here with a short manual following.

 ### Requirements